marekp0/spfind/README.md

 ```
 $ ./spfind 4
 Done!
-States expanded: 38712
+States expanded: 35
 Sequence length: 33
 Sequence: [1 2 3 4 1 2 3 1 4 2 3 1 2 4 3 1 2 1 3 4 2 1 3 2 4 1 3 2 1 4 3 2 1 ]
 ```

 ## Status
 Currently very slow and memory inefficient.
-Only values less than 5 work at the moment.
+Only values up to 5 work at the moment.
 Current plans:
  * Use SMA\* instead of A\* for memory reasons
  * Find some way to improve the heuristic